 - 500 ml water to steam the bread while baking in the oven

 - 1 Tbsp. black nigella seeds, optional, this can be replaced by something else like sesame seeds

-I use my bread spice mix to enhance the flavour of breads and crackers.
+I use my bread spice mix to enhance the flavor of breads and crackers.
 It is a mix of coriander-, sweet fennel-, anise- and cumin seeds ground finely in equal proportions.
 Freshly ground is the best.
-You can sometimes also use just two or three spices to keep your breads more adventures.
+This spice mix gives a delicious interesting flavor to the bread.